Westlake-AI/openmixup/docs/en/tutorials/1_new_dataset.md

 ## Customize datasets by mixing dataset

-MMClassification also supports to mix dataset for training.
+OpenMixup also supports to mix dataset for training.
 Currently it supports to concat and repeat datasets.

 ### Repeat dataset